IqraBaluch/Web_Scrapping/README.md

 Many browsers, including Chrome, Firefox, and Safari, have Dev Tools that help you inspect a webpage and see what HTML elements it is composed of.
 First learn this,
 <a href="https://www.codecademy.com/articles/use-devtools">How To Use DevTools</a>
+## Find All
+If we want to find all of the occurrences of a tag, instead of just the first one, we can use .find_all().